bdgcypher/simplicity-white/README.md

 # Simplicity White
-A simple and elegant white alternative to the original "simplicity" theme for zebar.
+A simple and elegant white alternative to the original "simplicity" theme for zebar from ekewn/simplicity-zebar.